department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

   Next, we’ll look for your highest rating in the left column of the combined ratings table, and the next highest rating in the top row of the combined ratings table. <br>
   <br>
-  So in our example, we’ll look for 50 in the left column and 30 in the top row.
+  <strong>In our example:</strong> We’d look for 50 in the left column and 30 in the top row.

 |    | 10 | 20 | *30* | 40 | 50 | 60 | 70 | 80 | 90 |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |